systemcarl/weblog/outlines/devlogs/blank/ci-cd.md

     - Grafana also provides [Grafana Alloy] to collect and forward logs from the application to the Loki backend.
     - Alloy was easy to install as another Docker container on the server.
+    - The only challenge was [configuring Alloy] to correctly parse and forward the application logs.
 - The application also has error monitoring, built in with [Sentry].
     - So as long as the server environment is configured with the Sentry credentials, the application will automatically report errors.